ebeninca/moddingway15/README.md

 - SARB King cup of champions removed to free spaces (breaking on 4/OCT)

 v003
+- Review Liga do Brasil Names, Opponents and Stadiums
+- Adjust colors on all competitions
+- Renamed Continental Competitions to real names
+- Review Nation Teams Stadiums
 - CCAF and AFC starting in JUL to fix continental competitions reset
 - Chinese and Korean Leagues renamed